 Desert Horse Inn: Our full report

-The owner-run Desert Horse Inn stands on the Klein Aus Vista reserve, which is reminiscent of a 'Western' movie set.It's about 1,400m above sea level, in what is probably the coldest place in Namibia - a totally unspoilt semi-desert area, with wide open plains against a backdrop of mountains.
-Klein Aus Vista is just 2km west of the small town of Aus - and some of our travellers use this reserve as a base from which to visit Luderitz.
+The owner-run Desert Horse Inn stands on the Klein-Aus Vista reserve, which is reminiscent of a 'Western' movie set.It's about 1,400m above sea level, in a totally unspoilt semi-desert area, with wide-open plains against a backdrop of mountains.
+As well as offering some excellent walking, Klein-Aus Vista works as a base to visit Lüderitz, some 125km to the west.

 - Ideal length of stay